Last update: 4 months ago

 Having in mind that the quality of your sleep and health often depends on your mattress, of course, you would want to keep it well-maintained and clean all the time.
 However, doing the vacuuming and the occasional cleaning of stains and odours with baking soda, may not prove enough to eliminate deeply entrapped moisture, dust and bacteria.

 Generally, mattresses should be deep cleaned once a year, and if you have children and pets, every 6 months.
-Fantastic Services can help you with that!
-Consider resorting to the help of a reliable mattress cleaning technician and enjoy healthier sleep at night.
+Fantastic Cleaners can help you with that!
+Consider resorting to a professional mattress cleaning service and enjoy healthier sleep at night.
 By using the innovative hot water extraction method and eco-friendly cleaning products, we can guarantee you improved air quality, prolonged mattress life and the complete removal of dust mites and allergens!

 Do you need your mattress deep cleaned?